jon-cooke/nowtv-react-test/README.md

     1. First, change the Message component to render markup instead of JSON.
 Update snapshot.

     2. I chose to do this expediently with vanilla JS and convert the ISO string to a human readable date string using toLocaleString.
 Update the snapshot.
 This satisfies the requirements, but there are a few loose ends here worth talking about.

+4. Display the avatar of the user next to the message

+    1. Think about how to fetch and join the data.
+There are a few options here.
+Idiomatic redux would be to create a seperate state for members and use a selector (with memoization) to join to messages.
+With limited time, I decide instead to modify loadMessages to additionally fetch members and add a reference to each message pointing at the correct member.
+This avoids dealing with races in the Home container.
+Realise that the Home component triggering the loading of messages is not tested!
+Realise also that loadMessages is not tested either!
+Proceed anyway, due to limited time.
+This seems like something that should be implemented server side with GraphQL or similar.
+Commited without tests, time is limited.